 Acceptance to UBC is confirmed once your home university's exchange office receives your acceptance letter.
 We recommend that you do not purchase an airline ticket prior to receiving your official letter of acceptance.

-Read this information carefully to confirm which programs and courses are available to exchange students.
+Read this information carefully to understand which programs and courses are available to exchange students.

 - Complete the online exchange application.

 Once your university has sent us your name and email address, we will email you further instructions, including the URL to our online application.
 Please submit your application by the deadline indicated in the email.
 Once you have submitted the online application, you will receive a confirmation email indicating your UBC student number.
 Students wishing to attend MRNE (Marine Science) courses must submit a separate application to Bamfield Marine Sciences Centre (BMSC) after completing the exchange application.
 MRNE courses are taught at BMSC located on Vancouver Island.
 Additional fees will apply.

 - Submit your application documents (e.g., transcript) to your home exchange office.

 Have your home exchange office forward all required documents to UBC by the deadline indicated in the instructions email.